 Aquafaba seems to be the name the vegan community has landed on for bean juice.
 It certainly has a better ring to it than bean juice, doesn’t it?

 The liquid from certain canned beans has the right balance of proteins to do a lot of the things that eggs do in a recipe.

 Folks have been using it to make all kinds of vegan meringue recipes: pies, cookies, cakes.
 But there are some other cool ways to use this stuff, too.

 I have shared a couple of my own recipes using aquafaba, and there are so many ways to use this stuff.
 It’s a brand new discovery, so folks are still testing, experimenting, and creating amazing vegan recipes with this all natural, inexpensive egg replacer.

 Using Bean Liquid as an Egg Replacer

 You can use the liquid from canned or home cooked beans to make aquafaba.
-I’ve been seeing the best results from chickpeas and white beans, but folks have also used red bean and pinto bean liquid to replace eggs.
-I hear mixed things about black bean liquid.
-The problem there may be the liquid or that black beans yield less liquid per can.
+I’ve been seeing the best results from chickpeas and white beans, but folks have also used red bean, black bean, and pinto bean liquid to replace eggs.

 I know – this is a lot of sugar.
 Meringues are mostly sugar, and so far no one’s found a way around that.
 Whether you use egg or aquafaba, sugar plus the protein is what gives you stiff, shiny peaks.